AytekinYaliz/ylz.poc.client-ts/examples/js.md

 *Decleration*: When it is executed it doesn't do anything.

 ### FUNCTIONS ###
-Functions are objects {name, code, call(), apply(), bind(), prototype}.
+* Functions are objects {name, code, call(), apply(), bind(), prototype}.
 Name is optional (anonymous functions).
 Bind returns a function.
 Protototype is used only by the *new* operator.
-*Invocation* is running a function by ().
+* *Invocation* is running a function by ().
-A function that is the property of an object is called its *method*.
+* A function that is the property of an object is called its *method*.
+* *First Class Function*: You can use functions like strings, numbers etc. (ie. assign as a value to a variable, passed as an argument to other function or return by another function).
-To create a function we can use:
+* To create a function we can use:
-- *Function Declaration*: Can only exist as a *statement* and should start with the keyword.
+    * *Function Declaration*: Can only exist as a *statement* and should start with the keyword.
 When it is executed it doesn't do anything.
 They are *hoisted*.
 function func() { /\* ... \*/ }
-- *Function Expression*: When it is executed it returns an object, as other expressions.
-They are *not hoisted*.
+    * *Function Expression*: When it is executed it returns an object, as other expressions.
+They are *not hoisted* but their variables are hoisted.
 var func = function() { /\* ... \*/ };
-The function has full access to the outer variable.
+* The function has full access to the outer variable.
 It can modify it as well.
 If a same-named variable is declared inside the function then it *shadows* the outer one.
-Values passed to a function as parameters are copied to its local variables (pass-by-value).
+* Values passed to a function as parameters are copied to its local variables (pass-by-value).
 If the parameter is an object, you can update its properties.
-- *.bind(thisArg, param1, param2 ...)*: creates a new function that, when called, has its *this* keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called.
+    * *.bind(thisArg, param1, param2 ...)*: creates a new function that, when called, has its *this* keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called.
-*.call(thisArg, param1, param2 ...)*: calls a function with a given *this* value and arguments provided individually.
+    * *.call(thisArg, param1, param2 ...)*: calls a function with a given *this* value and arguments provided individually.
-*.apply(thisArg, [param1, param2 ...])*: calls a function with a given *this* value, and arguments provided as an array (or an array-like object).
+    * *.apply(thisArg, [param1, param2 ...])*: calls a function with a given *this* value, and arguments provided as an array (or an array-like object).

 ```javascript
 function func(val1, val2) { console.log(this.name); }